warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     contains user default values for new users that are not set during the new account creation.
-This file is looked up in two different places, first in '$MAIL_ROOT/domains/DOMAIN' then in '$MAIL_ROOT', where 'DOMAIN' is the name of the domain where We're going to create the new user.
+This file is looked up in two different places, first in '$MAIL_ROOT/domains/DOMAIN' then in '$MAIL_ROOT', where 'DOMAIN' is the name of the domain where we're going to create the new user.

     For each 'domain' handled by the server we'll create a directory